bitshifters/bitshifters.github.io/_posts/prods/2020-06-20-bs-evil-influences.md

 A Bitshifters/Desire collaboration for the BBC Master, released at the Nova Online 2020 demoparty.

 Featuring music by Dya, images from Dethmunk, Luther and Visionvortex, and code and FX by VectorEyes and Henley.
+Sk!n even made us an awesome [ASCII-art info file!](https://bitshifters.github.io/content/evil-influences-info.txt)

 208 git commits, almost a thousand lines of hand-coded script events, several months of cross-continental collaboration and one final all-night coding session went into this demo!